 Dealing with strong emotions can be challenging.
 This is often a contributing factor for those struggling with substance abuse issues.
 What starts as a way to blow off steam after a tough day can become the only way you know how to handle anger, stress, or fear.

-When you enter an alcohol or drug rehabilitation program, you’ll begin dealing with these difficult feelings in newly found sobriety, which can pose additional challenges and risks.
+When you enter an alcohol or drug rehabilitation program, you’ll begin dealing with these complicated feelings in newly found sobriety, which can pose additional challenges and risks.

 One of the most powerful emotions you might experience is anger.
-Anger has the potential to elicit seriously self-destructive behavior.
-When anger is repressed, it can erupt suddenly or build up slowly, eating you up inside and leading to physical ailments like headaches, neck pain and back pain.
+Anger has the potential to elicit incredibly self-destructive behavior.
+When anger is repressed, it can erupt suddenly or build up slowly, eating you up inside and leading to physical ailments like headaches, neck pain, and back pain.

 Anger doesn’t just affect you personally.
 It manifests differently from person to person and affects those around you.
 While some lash out verbally, others may struggle with the urge to escalate things to physical confrontations.

 Buried resentment, family issues, and unresolved trauma are often explored in addiction recovery, and you could find yourself struggling with anger you thought was put to rest long ago.

 Some other emotional challenges you might face in recovery can include:

 When you return to the workplace or your home after treatment, it’s common to have some fear or anxiety about others’ reactions.